-Want to try oil paints but not sure where to start?
+Want to try oil painting but not sure where to start?
 Are you worried oil painting might be too difficult?
-Follow these tips and you'll enjoy the beauty of oil paints in no time.
+Follow these oil painting tips for beginners and you'll enjoy the beauty of oil paints in no time.

 Instead I think you can simplify many things in oil painting, and by doing that make it a lot more fun, and much quicker to learn.
 Many well advanced oil painters practice the advice below as well.